The Evil Within (2017 film): Plot

-After a night out, John and Lydia discover they do not recognize anyone at places they regularly visit, implying that Dennis has killed most of the people in town.
-Mildy Torres arrives at the house with two police officers, but "Dennis" manages to kill them before he can be apprehended.
-While sitting at their favorite café, Lydia begins to question John and finally reveals the truth: Dennis was a child prodigy whose works had been published in the newspapers.
-One day during an argument, John punched Dennis, causing him to fall down the stairs.
-When Dennis awoke, his mental capabilities were severely diminished, and John has felt guilty ever since, motivating him to try to atone by caring for Dennis at the cost of his own happiness.
-Lydia sympathizes with John and accepts the idea that if she and John get married, Dennis will always live with them.
-She leaves to get Dennis so that they can share the happy news over dinner.
-John's friend Pete sits nearby and reveals that the taxidermy tapes are indeed Dennis'.
-John instructs Pete to call the police, and he hails a taxi.
+After a night out, John and Lydia discover that they cannot seem to recognize anyone, implying that Dennis has killed more people.
+Torres arrives at the house with two officers and are all killed by Dennis.
+John reveals to Lydia his secret: Dennis was a child prodigy whose works had been published in the newspapers.
+One day while arguing, John punched Dennis and he fell down the stairs.
+When he awoke, his mentality diminished greatly and John has felt guilty ever since.
+Lydia sympathizes with John and leaves to get Dennis.
+However, John's friend Pete reveals that the taxidermy and embalmment tapes are Dennis' and later calls the cops.

-Lydia arrives at the house and is fatally stabbed by Dennis.
-In the cellar, Dennis proceeds to mutilate Lydia's body and extract her organs.
-John arrives and enters the cellar, where he finds Dennis' gun and sits in a chair with a spotlight on it.
-Dennis appears with a now-stuffed Lydia and puts on a ventriloquist act, and John realizes he is glued to the chair.
-Dennis' other victims have all been stuffed and are used in an extravagant diorama revealing that when they were children, John felt extreme jealousy for all the attention Dennis received.
-One night, in a moment of extreme anger and resentment, he intentionally hit Dennis in the head with a baseball bat while he slept.
-Afterward, John fabricated the story about Dennis falling down the stairs to cover up his violent act.
-As more stuffed bodies are revealed, it becomes unclear if what John is seeing is actually happening.
-Overwhelmed by the grotesque visions, John shoots himself.
-Dennis is suddenly slammed down by the Cadaver-Spider hybrid he constructed, but it's revealed that he is actually being restrained by police officers who drag him away.
+Lydia arrives at the house and is stabbed by Dennis, who proceeds to remove her insides.
+John arrives and enters the cellar, where he sits in a chair with a spotlight on it.
+Dennis appears with a now-stuffed Lydia and puts on a ventriloquist act and John realizes he is glued to the chair.
+The previous victims have all been stuffed and are used in an extravagant diorama revealing that John intentionally knocked Dennis down the stairs to get rid of him.
+As more stuffed bodies are revealed, it becomes unclear if John or Dennis is seeing what is actually happening.
+Overwhelmed, John takes a gun and shoots himself.
+Dennis is slammed down by a Cadaver-Spider hybrid only for it to be revealed that he is actually being restrained by police officers who drag him away.

-The final scene shows Dennis in a padded room.
-It is revealed that The Cadaver is still in control while the real Dennis is trapped deep in his own subconscious, unable to escape.
-All Dennis can do now is wait to have the dream where he can finally "get off the carnival ride".
+Following his arrest and trial, Dennis ends up in the padded cell of a psychiatric hospital.
+The reflection Dennis is still in control while the real Dennis is trapped deep in his subconscious.
+All Dennis can do now is wait to have the dream where he can get off the carnival ride.